RunestoneInteractive/thinkcspy/_sources/PythonTurtle/Therandommodule.rst

 The `random` module
 -------------------

-We often want to use **random numbers** in programs.
+We often want to use random numbers in programs.
 Here are a few typical uses:

-* To play a game of chance where the computer needs to throw some dice, pick a number, or flip a coin,
+* To play a game of chance where the computer needs to throw some dice, pick a number, or flip a coin
-* To shuffle a deck of playing cards randomly,
+* To shuffle a deck of playing cards randomly
-* To randomly allow a new enemy spaceship to appear and shoot at you,
+* To randomly allow a new enemy spaceship to appear and shoot at you
-* To simulate possible rainfall when we make a computerized model for estimating the environmental impact of building a dam,
+* To simulate possible rainfall when we make a computerized model for estimating the environmental impact of building a dam
-* For encrypting your banking session on the Internet.
+* To encrypt your banking session on the Internet

 Python provides a module ``random`` that helps with tasks like this.
-You can take a look at it in the documentation.
-Here are the key things we can do with it.
+You can take a look at it in `the documentation <https://docs.python.org/3/library/random.html#module-random>`_.
+Here are the key things we can do with it:

 .. activecode:: chmodule_rand